ristearazvan/work/TokenPay Documentation.md

 >tokenpayd stop

-If you wish you can also compile directly from source, follow these instructions to compile latest ShadowCore headless daemon based on Debian/Ubuntu.
+If you wish you can also compile directly from source, follow these instructions to compile latest TokenPay headless daemon based on Debian/Ubuntu.
 Please also refer to the build instructions for more detailed information.*

 ## Graphical Linux Wallet from Source (TokenPay Qt)